 Now that the issue has been identified, it’s time to make the necessary changes or corrections to remove the problem and ensure that the code works correctly.

 As you can see, debugging is a detailed process that takes patience and focus.
 Think of it as finding a needle in a haystack – only that riffling through the digital haystack can potentially cause the displacement of vital elements that could jeopardise the entire ecosystem, creating more needles.
+To do this effectively, you’ll need a debugging strategy.

-To ensure your needles don’t multiply, let’s explore 10 effective strategies to help you become a master at debugging.
+To ensure your needles don’t multiply, let’s explore 10 effective debugging strategies to help you become a master at debugging.

 Before you start making changes to your code, it’s vital to fully understand the problem you’re trying to solve.
 Debugging without knowing the problem will lead to a lot of wasted time and ineffective solutions.
 Try to reproduce the issue and gather as much information as you can about its behaviour.